Cosmo-Tech/cosmotech-api-csharp-client/docs/DatasetApi.md

 # **TwingraphQuery**
 > string TwingraphQuery (string organizationId, string datasetId, DatasetTwinGraphQuery datasetTwinGraphQuery)

-Run a query on a graph instance and return the result as a json
+Return the result of a query made on the graph instance as a json

 Run a query on a graph instance and return the result as a json